Alaska Rivers Lab

 Working in the Lab

 I am an employee of the USGS Alaska Cooperative Fish and Wildlife Research Unit ("the coop unit").
-My mission through the coop unit is to do research and provide graduate mentoring opportunities, and to serve the research needs of state and federal partners (AK Department of Fish and Game, U.S. Fish and Wildlife Service, etc.) This includes matriculating students who will go on to work with and for those federal partners, although that is not the end-all-be-all of what student in the lab will go on to do.
+My mission through the coop unit is to do research and provide graduate mentoring opportunities, and to serve the research needs of state and federal partners (AK Department of Fish and Game, U.S. Fish and Wildlife Service, etc.) This includes graduating students who will go on to work with and for those partners, although that is not the end-all-be-all of what student in the lab will go on to do.

 If you work in the lab, odds are you will be an employee of the UAF Institute of Arctic Biology.
 I can advise graduate students through the Department of Fisheries or the Department of Biology and Wildlife.
 These each have their own degree programs and requirements, for both MS and PhD.
 Generally students in the coop unit are supported on Research Assistantships (RAs), although limited Teaching Assistantships (TAs) may also be available.